FujoWebDev/fujocoded/src/content/updates/25-08-16-sisyphus-rises/_buttondown.md

   tiers](https://www.patreon.com/join/fujocoded): **"Supporter Georg”**, because someone asked to give $100, and **“You Fund Me(ette)?”**, because we had to make a $50 one too, just for good measure\!
-We’re running out of names though so don’t ask us for $200… unless? 👀 (if you can't find them, just keep going right 😜)
+We’re running out of names though so don’t ask us for $200… unless? 👀 (if you can't [find them on Patreon](https://www.patreon.com/join/fujocoded), just keep clicking to the right 😜)
-- **Lemon-stealing Applause \#1:** Ms Boba’s CitrusCon talk “Working Together in a Dying World” debuted to raving reviews.
-If you want to ~~hear~~ read about toxic collaboration triangles, and toxic triangular villains, you can find the slides here (XXX), and various related works on AO3, we’re sure.
+- **Lemon-stealing Applause \#1:** Ms Boba’s CitrusCon talk **“Working Together in a Dying World”debuted to raving reviews.** If you want to ~~hear~~ read about toxic collaboration triangles, and toxic triangular villains, [you can find the slides here](https://essentialrandomness.com/working-together) and various thematically-related works on AO3, we’re sure.

   ![file:](./images/presentation-feedback.png)